 Where do we even start with this?

-The mansion is a whopping 12,900-square-feet, and it’s built-in the Mediterranean Revival style to bring the outdoors inside.
+The mansion is a whopping 12,900 square feet, built in the Mediterranean Revival style to bring the outdoors inside.
 This was achieved, and the estate is now on the National Register of Historic Places.

-When you enter the mansion, your draw will drop and not because of size – rather the details.
+When you enter the mansion, your draw will drop, not because of size but the details.
 Every single door frame, every single door is solid wood.
-All carved in a unique and non-square style.
-Despite being built in 1930, the estates are not Moorish; the design is quite modern.
-For example, the fireplace is stone, and there are wrought iron elements all over.
+All are carved in a unique and non-square style.
+Despite being built in 1930, the estates are not Moorish; the design is relatively modern.
+For example, the fireplace is stone, with wrought iron elements all over.

 Touring the Pinewood Estate is not included in the standard admission to Bok Tower Gardens.
-As of 2019, it costs about $6 extra.
+It costs about $7 extra.

-During the holiday season, the mansion transforms into a glittering showcase of holiday cheer.
-The decorations and themes are different each year, no two years the same.
-There are many things in Florida over Christmas, but this is a new one for me.
+The mansion transforms into a glittering showcase of holiday cheer during the holiday season.
+The decorations and themes are different each year.
+No two years are the same.
+There are many things in Florida over Christmas, but this is new for me.

 7. The Singing Tower

-Often the focal point of most photographs and marketing material the tower is iconic and impressive.
+Often the focal point of most photographs and marketing material, the Tower is iconic and impressive.
 It’s stunning to see it in person, and the images from the reflection pool are so perfect that even an untouched photo appears edited.
-You won’t need to edit a picture; the towers pink hues naturally reflect over the reflection pond hold their own.
-Standing at 205 feet tall, adorned with gold embellished door and surrounded by a moat that’s home to koi fish, it’s pleasing to any eye.
+You won’t need to edit a picture; the towers’ pink hues naturally reflect over the reflection pond hold their own.
+Standing at 205 feet tall, adorned with a gold embellished door, and surrounded by a moat that’s home to koi fish, it’s pleasing to any eye.